 HRM students may take up to six credit hours of elective credit during a five-week summer session (May 22-June 29 or July 3-August 10).

 - Spanish (three levels are offered; will transfer as "Spanish for the Hospitality Industry") AND

 - Contemporary Society and Culture of Peru *

 There is no limit on how many students can participate in this program.

-- Must be a declared HRM major with at least sophomore status
+- Must be a declared GHL major with at least sophomore status

 - Minimum cumulative GPA of 2.85

 - Must have at least one semester remaining at UH upon return from abroad